-+#\SON1052, Sonography Pathology 4 hrs., 4 crs.
++#SON1052, Sonography Pathology

 Prerequisite: SON1144.

 This course is designed to enhance the student's knowledge of normal and abnormal anatomy.
 Emphasis is placed on sonographic appearance, both normal and pathological.
 Clinical scenarios will enable the student to apply information in the clinical setting, and encourage the necessary critical thinking skills.
 Case studies and study questions will evaluate the student's comprehension of the topic.